matthewshammond/website/content/articles/2024/AeroPoint.md

 4. **Access the Application**:

-   - After the build process is complete, visit `localhost` in your web browser to access DOCS.
+   - After the build process is complete, visit `localhost` in your web browser to access AeroPoint.
    - Default login information:

    ```bash